hanlizhang/first-move/TASKS.md

 - A standalone session may link to one Task or Habit or remain unlinked; an assisted countdown retains its pending ActivityIntent link and inherits its prefilled values.
 - A pending First Move never hides or preselects Quick Countdown, and its historical Intent relationship remains after the active pending state is cleared.
 - Completing or starting repeatedly cannot create duplicate completed or simultaneously open sessions.
-- Early stop saves elapsed time without a failure, penalty, reward, chart, or statistic.
+- Early stop saves actual elapsed time without failure or penalty.
+Current product/server semantics may award the documented reduced stopped-Session rate; M1B itself did not introduce client-authoritative reward or history behavior.

 **Status:** Complete.
-TASK-03 remains open for rewards, timeline, intentional-entertainment outcomes, and completion feedback beyond basic elapsed-time saving.
+TASK-03 remains open only for intentional-entertainment outcomes and optional completion-feedback controls beyond the saved Session result.

 ## TASK-03B: Post-session review, Today timeline, rewards, and daily summaries